HydroProtocol/hydro-client-js/README.md

-# Javascript SDK for the Hydro API
+# Javascript Client for the Hydro API

-A client for interacting with the Hydro API
+A client written in Typescript for interacting with the Hydro API

 ### New in version 2.x